Vendenisko/wlhelper/README.md

 # WLHelper

-WLHelper it is simple **command-line** script, which bases on WeLeakInfo.to API.
+WLHelper it is simple **command-line** script, which bases on WeLeakInfo.to and LeakCheck.net API.
 Helps you for mass search email address or phone numbers.
 If you find a mistake while using my script please add issue on github i will repair this.